nyalldawson/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 Table Composer 1: Print Composer Tools

-All Print Composer tools are available in menus and as icons in a toolbar.
+All print composer tools are available in the menubar and as icons in the toolbar.
 The toolbar can be switched off and on using the right mouse button over the toolbar.

 .. index::